 I have heard of someone moaning about the seat being a little bit too large as they are only small but I actually find this model has one of the comfiest seats in my own personal opinion.
 I sometimes find I get a numb bum on some seats but that doesn’t seem to happen with this seat.

-How to Choose the Best Folding Exercise Bike
+How to Choose the Right Bike For You

 To be honest it is difficult to say what “best” actually is, as everyone is different, with different goals.
 For instance if you wanted to do high intensity interval training then I would recommend looking at a larger bike as these foldable bikes are meant for low intensity steady state cardio.